-The 66,000sq. ft. building designed by the famous architect Stanley Saitowitz is a thing of beauty.
-The walls of the museum display work by Picasso, Renoir, Cassatt, and Lichtenstein, and hundreds of others.
+The 66,000-square-foot building designed by the famous architect Stanley Saitowitz is beautiful.
+The walls of the museum display works by Picasso, Renoir, Cassatt, Lichtenstein, and hundreds of others.

-When night falls, the building lights up with 14,000 LED lights called the “Sky: Tampa”, designed by the artist Leo Villareal.
-The lights change colors from blue, pink, violet, and red all evening long.
+When night falls, the building lights up with 14,000 LED lights called the “Sky: Tampa,” designed by the artist Leo Villareal.
+The lights change colors from blue, pink, violet, and red all evening.

-Spend a few hours at ZooTampa in Lowry Park and experience the world’s most beautiful, tropical settings.
-The zoo is home to over 1300 animals, including the giant tortoise, Indian rhino, and stingrays.
+Spend a few hours at ZooTampa in Lowry Park and experience the world’s most beautiful tropical settings.
+The zoo has over 1300 animals, including the giant tortoise, Indian rhino, and stingrays.

-You can splash in the water at Roaring Springs, get on thrilling rides, and visit the zoo’s animal-care, where the staff takes care of sick animals.
+You can splash in the water at Roaring Springs, get on thrilling rides, and visit the zoo’s animal care, where the staff cares for sick animals.
 The zoo has won multiple awards for animal preservation and also holds educational shows.

 Walk Down Tampa Riverwalk

-As you move on, you will land on many other stops such as the Florida Aquarium, Tampa Bay History Center, port Tampa Bay, and many other attractions.
+As you move on, you will land at many other stops, such as the Florida Aquarium, Tampa Bay History Center, Port Tampa Bay, and many other attractions.